Understanding Drug DUI Charges in Virginia

 DUI drug offenses are different than alcohol DUIs because there’s no defined legal limit for drugs.
 The prosecutor must prove you were impaired based on test results or physical signs.

-A skilled Virginia DUI drugs defense lawyer, such as Scott C. Nolan, can evaluate your case, protect your rights, and challenge the basis of the charge.
+A skilled Fairfax drug DUI lawyer, such as Scott C. Nolan, can evaluate your case, protect your rights, and challenge the basis of the charge.
 He will also determine the best legal options and craft a strong defense.

 Drug Impairment Testing and Legal Challenges